Rookieville/react_native_jobs/README.md

 # React Native Application

-Simple Job Search applicationusing react native and the api
+Simple Job Search application using react native and the jsearch API